You may also like

 The United Nations (UN) says at least 7,025 civilians have been killed and 11,140 injured since the war broke out in March 2015, with 65 percent of the deaths attributed to coalition airstrikes.
 An international group tracking the war believes the death toll is far higher.
 The US-based Armed Conflict Location & Event Data Project estimates that more than 67,650 civilians and combatants have been killed since January 2016, based on news reports of each incidence of violence.

 Yemen has also become a humanitarian crisis.
 “Yemen is a disaster and I don’t see any light at the end of the tunnel right now,” the World Food Programme’s Executive Director David Beasley said at a media briefing during the UN General Assembly on September 27, 2018, adding:

 “If we don’t have access then we can’t monitor [and] draw necessary conclusions.
 We have to assume the worst.”

-One armed group went as far as attacking a hospital managed by Medecins Sans Frontieres (MSF) in Aden on 2 April to kidnap and kill a patient about to undergo surgery.
-“Following this incident, we have no choice but to suspend the admission of patients until further notice,” said Caroline Seguin, MSF’s programme manager for Yemen.
+The one-armed group went as far as attacking a hospital managed by Medecins Sans Frontieres (MSF) in Aden on 2 April to kidnap and kill a patient about to undergo surgery.
+“Following this incident, we have no choice but to suspend the admission of patients until further notice,” said Caroline Seguin, MSF’s program manager for Yemen.
 “Over recent weeks, the hospital has been functioning at full capacity, particularly the emergency room and intensive care unit, following an escalation of violence in the city.”

 One diplomatic action that could lead to fewer air raids in the north, which is held by the Houthis, is the proposal by the US to stop selling weapons to Saudi Arabia.
 The proposal passed the Senate and House, which could see the US join the growing European movement to stop selling weapons to the kingdom, although Trump is expected to veto it.